vuejs/v2.vuejs.org/src/v2/cookbook/form-validation.md

 Form validation is natively supported by the browser, but sometimes different browsers will handle things in a manner which makes relying on it a bit tricky.
 Even when validation is supported perfectly, there may be times when custom validations are needed and a more manual, Vue-based solution may be more appropriate.
 Let's begin with a simple example.

-For my first example, let's create something as simple as possible.
 Given a form of three fields, make two required.
 Let's look at the HTML first:

 ``` html
 <form id="app" @submit="checkForm" action="/something" method="post">